 Map of the Ring of Kerry

-If you’re planning on driving yourself, we’ve put together a Ring of Kerry map featuring some of the best stops along the way.
-It’s important to note that we only include the main highlights because we felt it would be overwhelming otherwise.
-In fact, if we added every point of interest on the Ring of Kerry, there would be over 50 pins on the map!
+If you’re planning on driving yourself, I’ve put together a Ring of Kerry map featuring some of the best stops along the way.
+It’s important to note that I only included the main highlights because otherwise, it would be overwhelming.

-Let’s be honest; most people spend 1-2 days exploring this circular route.
-Therefore, you’ll likely have to narrow down the places you want to visit to fit your schedule.
-However, note that you don’t have to choose the exact stops we suggest on this Ring of Kerry drive map.
-For example, we include a short additional scenic route on the map above: the Skellig Ring.
+However, note that you don’t have to choose the exact stops I suggest!
+For example, I include a short additional scenic route on the map above: the Skellig Ring.

 Pro tip: You can add this map to your Google Maps by clicking the star to the right of the title.